MaddyGuthridge/shef/README.md

     * `@types/jest` - Type definitions for Jest, which get us better editor support in VS Code.

+3. Set up scripts for running the CLI and running our tests by modifying the `package.json` file.

 ### 2. Tests

 1. Write a test list.
 Use `describe` and `test.todo` to create a structure for